-After 1903, successive popes built on the initial leadership of Pius X and complemented his instructions for music and the liturgy.
+From 1903 to 1963, successive popes built on the initial leadership of Pius X and complemented his instructions for music and the liturgy.
 Most notably: Pius XI with his Apostolic constitution Divini cultus

 on December 20, 1928, and Pius XII with the encyclicals Mediator Dei

 on November 20, 1947 and Musicæ sacræ disciplina

 A very practical guide called De musica sacra et sacra liturgia, Instruction on Sacred Music and Sacred Liturgy

 ) was then published by the Sacred Congregation for Rites on September 3, 1958 .
 It describes in over 20 paragraphs what is included, and not included, in the “Active Participation” of the faithful at Mass.

 Only 4 years later, the Second Ecumenical Council of the Vatican, commonly known as the Second Vatican Council or Vatican II, opened under the pontificate of Pope John XXIII on October 11 1962.
 Just one year later, Sacrosanctum Concilium

 , a new Constitution on the Liturgy was presented by the new pope Paul VI, introducing few updates on the education started by St Pius X, referenced in paragraph 112.

 Vatican II happened in the 1960’s and was thus interpreted by some well-intentioned Catholics as a “rupture”, not just a “reform”.
 These Catholics were mistaken, as the background provided above has shown.
 But the consequences of this wrong interpretation still burdens the proper implementation of the decisions from Vatican II.